 Fragment with character index = 2.

-For example, in Figure 1, for a label with 4 characters (nchars = 4), given a fragment which texture coordinate s = 1.6, the expected result is a character index ichar = 2.
+For example, in Figure 1, for a label with 4 characters (nchars = 4), given a fragment with texture coordinate s = 1.6, the expected result is a character index ichar = 2.
 For that, we use equation (1), where sfrac indicates the fractional part of texture coordinate s.
-This fractional part indicates the offset of the fragment within one instance of the label, and is important to deal with label repetitions.
+This fractional part indicates the offset of the fragment within one instance of the label, and is important for dealing with label repetitions.